seakhtar/nsf-sbir/_timeline/step-1.md

 - The project’s tech lead (Principal Investigator) must be legally employed at least 20 hours a week by the company seeking funding.
 The tech lead doesn’t need any advanced degrees.
 - The tech lead needs to commit to at least one month (173 hours) of work on a funded project per six months of project duration.

-To see if your company is a good fit, review our evaluation criteria and consider submitting an executive summary to get feedback from our program directors.

 **Criteria**

 Here are the criteria we use to determine which companies to fund: